-On the tracker, you've got Relax and guided breathing sessions, which are simple two minute sessions that sense breathing and send out small haptic vibrations to indicate moving from inhaling and exhaling.
+On the tracker, you've got Relax and guided breathing sessions, which are simple two-minute sessions that sense breathing and send out small haptic vibrations to indicate moving from inhaling and exhaling.

 It's when you head into the companion app that you find what's new here.
 You can track your mindfulness, which is essentially making use of Fitbit's mindfulness sessions, which include listening to meditation sessions but require a Fitbit Premium subscription to get full access.

 Then you have you Stress Scores, which are a bit like Sleep Scores and are generated by a range of data that combine to give you a score.
-So it'll take that score from what it calls Responsiveness, Exertion balance and sleep patterns.
+So it'll take that score from what it calls Responsiveness, Exertion balance, and sleep patterns.

 Responsiveness is essentially tied to heart rate data.
 That includes heart rate variability measurements taken during sleep, elevated heart rate from the previous day and sleeping heart rate.
-The Exertion score is based on daily steps, weekly activity level and fitness level versus exercise fatigue.
-Sleep pattern scores are based on total sleep over the past week, restlessness and time spent in REM sleep and deep sleep.
+The Exertion score is based on daily steps, weekly activity level, and fitness level versus exercise fatigue.
+Sleep pattern scores are based on total sleep over the past week, restlessness, and time spent in REM sleep and deep sleep.

 Responsiveness and sleep patterns are marked out of 30 and exertion balance out of 40.
 Those are combined to give you a score out of 100.
 If you score closer to 100, then you're showing fewer physical signs of stress.

-So we'd say that you take these stress scores as a guidance as opposed to a definitive say on your stress levels.
+So we'd say that you take these stress scores as a guide as opposed to a definitive say on your stress levels.
 It's good that Fitbit is drawing more attention to stress management and we're interested to see how these features evolve over time.

 It's no surprise to find that the Luxe misses out on some of the more advanced health features we've seen on its Sense smartwatch, like an ECG sensor and the ability to monitor skin temperature.
-Purely down to room and the price difference between picking up the Luxe and Fitbit's most cutting-edge smartwatch.
+Purely down to the room and the price difference between picking up the Luxe and Fitbit's most cutting-edge smartwatch.

 - Sports modes